stephenmcd/gnotty/README.rst

 ``SimpleIRCClient`` class.

-These are the built-in IRC bot classes provided by the ``gnotty.bots`` module:
+These are the built-in IRC bot classes provided by the ``gnotty.bots`` package:

   * ``gnotty.bots.BaseBot`` - The default bot class that implements
-    logging and webhooks.
-Your custom bots should subclass this.
+    logging and handling for commands and webhooks.
+Your custom bot should subclass this.
   * ``gnotty.bots.ChatBot`` - A bot that demonstrates interacting with
     the IRC channel by greeting and responding to other users.
     Requires the ``nltk`` package to be installed.
-  * ``gnotty.bots.CommitMixin`` - A base bot mixin for receiving commit information for version control systems via bot webhooks, and relaying the commits to the IRC channel.
-Used as the base for the ``GitHubBot`` and ``BitBucketBot`` classes.
+  * ``gnotty.bots.commits.CommitMixin`` - A base bot mixin for
+    receiving commit information for version control systems via bot webhooks, and relaying the commits to the IRC channel.
+Used as the base for the ``GitHubBot`` and ``BitBucketBot`` bots.
   * ``gnotty.bots.GitHubBot`` - ``CommitMixin`` subclass for
     `GitHub <http://github.com>`_
   * ``gnotty.bots.BitBucketBot`` - ``CommitMixin`` subclass for